Undergraduate Organizational Leadership

 - Our hybrid courses are just 8 weeks long, run year-round, and are a combination of face-to-face and online learning.
-This innovative and flexible format allows you to begin classes when you choose and are ideal for the working professional.
+This innovative and flexible format allows you to begin classes when you choose and are ideal for the undergraduate student or working professional.

 - Small class sizes ensure you receive individualized instruction and guidance.

 - Undergraduate Certificates in Organizational Behavior and Leadership are available if you want to upgrade your leadership and management skills without committing to a full degree program.

 - $87,000 median salary in 2017

 - Projected growth is 5% or more over the next decade